Loading...

 Empty states, onboarding hand-off, tooltip discoverability, first error.

-Most tools automate the running of tests.
-Yalitest automates the writing of them.
+Most automated web testing tools automate the running of tests.
+Yalitest automates the writing of them, then hands the plan to your existing runner.

 “We didn’t build a chatbot.
 We built the senior-QA shoulder-tap that catches the thing nobody had time to look at — and gives it back as a test you can run on Tuesday.”yamini, co-founder · ex-senior manual qa